SETI/rms-data-projects/vicar/README.md

 `parse_vicar_file()` in `VicarFile.py`.
 It will return a 2-tuple of
 any unparsed bytes (should be empty), and a `VicarFile` object.
 (Equivalently, running `parse_all(parse_vicar_file, input_bytes)` will
-enforce all bytes were consumed and return only the `VicarFile` object.)
+verify that all bytes were consumed and return only the `VicarFile` object.)
 Attempting to parse malformed files will raise an exception.

 To write a VICAR file `vf`, call `vf.to_byte_string()` then write the bytes to a file.

 # Example usage